clx3210/ip/docs/README.md

 ### Format:

 `deadline <TASK_DESCRIPTION> /by <DATE>`
-- Task descriptions should be non-empty.
+- Task descriptions should be non-empty
-- <DATE> has the format: yyyy-mm-dd HHmm
+- `<DATE>` has the format: yyyy-mm-dd HHmm

 ### Examples: